rediwo/redi-orm/orm/README.md

 ## Query Syntax

-The agile package uses JSON for all queries.
+The orm package uses JSON for all queries.
 Here are the supported operations:

 ### Operations
 - `create` - Create a single record